-Etsy Listing Fees
+Etsy Fees Explained

 After four months from the listing date, the item will expire.
 If you use the auto-renew feature, your listing will automatically “republish” after the four-month period, and you’ll also pay an additional 20-cent listing fee.